darellanodev/gif-tower-defense/README.md

 - Wait until the process finish
 - Open index.html in VSCode and use Open with live server option (from Live Server VSCode extension)

+## Utility to convert old levels data to new levels data format

+- Run `npm run oldlevelsconverter`

 ## Next tasks

 - Code improvements: